"So do I," came an unexpected six-year-old voice from another table.

-- In Nip And Tuck, two feuding boys deny that they stopped feuding and settled down because of this; mutual Blackmail, instead, over girlie hobbies.
+- In Nip and Tuck, two feuding boys deny that they stopped feuding and settled down because of this; mutual Blackmail, instead, over girlie hobbies.

-- In the The Order of the Stick "Stick Tale" retelling of "Jack And The Beanstalk", the giant is willing to discuss commonalities with the human he smells.
+- In the "Stick Tale" retelling of "Jack and the Beanstalk", the giant is willing to discuss commonalities with the human he smells.
 The housekeeper squelches Jack's reaction to that.

 - In The Red Star, the old soldier comments to Maya that soldiers' common knowledge of war means a common bond.

 - In Red's Planet, the alien abductees trade stories of their abductions.

 - In The Specialists, Elijah and Hartmann bond by telling stories about how each of them, and their respective identical twin brothers, had exploited their likenesses.

 - Percy climbs a tree Tangerine was already in.
 She, looking feline between her ear-like horns and tail, asks him whether he wants to pounce on a bystander or should she?